devizer/h3control/README.md

 Public build - is a copy of corresponding staging build after some manual tests on real board running Ubuntu 15.04.
 Rarely i test staging or public builds on x64 environment using another linux distributions (Fedora 24, OpenSUSE 42 and debian 7)

 ### configuration
+By default
-By default h3control listen browser requests on the all IP adresses at port 5000.
-By default h3control allows full access to CPU and DDR frequency.
+- h3control listen browser requests on the all IP adresses at port 5000.
+- h3control allows full access to CPU and DDR frequency.

 IP adresses can by restricted by **white-list**.
 Also changes of CPU & DDR frequency can be protected by **a password**.